 - The procedure can be considered time consuming

-Email recovery with a third party tool – CodeTwo Backup for Office 365
+Email recovery with a third-party tool – CodeTwo Backup for Office 365

-If native solutions do not exactly meet your requirements, you need to use a third party tool like CodeTwo Backup for Office 365.
+If native solutions do not exactly meet your requirements, you need to use a third-party tool like CodeTwo Backup for Office 365.
 The application overcomes native limitations allowing you to manage email recovery process in an easier and faster manner.

-Below I listed some of the advantages that come with CodeTwo Backup for Office 365 and help to overcome native limitations:
+Below I have listed some of the advantages that come with CodeTwo Backup for Office 365 and help to overcome native limitations:

 - Offline access to deleted items.